-8. Which patient statement would lead a nurse to suspect that the developmental task of infancy was not successfully completed?
+- 8. Which patient statement would lead a nurse to suspect that the developmental task of infancy was not successfully completed? - a.

-- a.
 "I have very warm and close friendships." - b.
-"I'm afraid to allow anyone to really get to know me." - c.
-"I'm always absolutely right, so don't bother saying more." - d.
+"I'm afraid to let anyone really get to know me." - c.
+"I am always right and confident about my decisions." - d.
 "I'm ashamed that I didn't do it correctly in the first place."